Academic Honesty Policy

 - Since many of our courses require group projects, it is important to clarify with the instructor which assignments can be turned in by the group and which must be the work of the individual student.

 - Unless permission is received in advance from the faculty member in charge of the course involved, a student may not submit, in identical or similar form, work for one course that has been used to fulfill any academic requirement in another course at Charter Oak State College or any other institution.
 If a student perceives the possibility of overlapping assignments, the student should consult with the appropriate faculty.
 At Charter Oak State College, faculty are encouraged to use a software package that checks for plagiarism.
 This software package becomes a database for all papers ever turned in.
 Therefore if a student's paper has been submitted to the database for checking, if it or a similar paper had been turned in before, the results of the review of the new paper will show that a previous similar or identical paper had been submitted for another course.

 Charter Oak uses electronic monitoring to check students papers for plagiarism.
 Currently Charter Oak is using the plagiarism detection website, Turnitin.
 When a paper is submitted to Turnitin.com for review, the paper becomes part of the Turnitin.com database.
-If the paper has already been submitted to Turnitin.com, it will check the second paper against the first paper and it will show line by line the similarities in the two papers and calculate the percentage of similarity.
+If the paper or part of the paper have already been submitted to Turnitin.com, it will check the second paper against the other paper and sources, it will then show line by line the similarities and calculate the percentage of similarity.

 Academic misconduct includes, but is not limited to: